-On that basis, Arroyo's qualified opinion is that the Sterling Planet PSA's weighted average price [REDACTED] ranks as low to moderate.
+On that basis, Arroyo's qualified opinion is that the Iberdrola PSA's weighted average price [REDACTED] ranks as low.
 It is low compared to PG&E's recent transactions for Category 3 RECs through contract amendments.
-It is higher in price than the Iberdrola and NextEra PSAs that were bilaterally negotiated in parallel.
-It is low or in the range when viewed against some of the recent anecdotal reports of municipal utilities as they consider their strategies for RPS compliance, but high compared to the expected prices stated by the city of Azusa.
+It is low compared to the Offers for Category 3 RECs received in PG&E's 2012 RPS RFO.
+It is low when viewed against recent anecdotal reports of municipal utilities as they consider their strategies for RPS compliance.
 This opinion is qualified because of the very limited set of market data available to the IE that form the basis for comparison.